richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 [Code Link](https://github.com/richClubb/adventofcode/tree/main/2023/day05/java)

-This was basically the same as C# and I only did it to help pour fuel on someone elses argument, but I have similar complaints.
+This was basically the same as C# and I only did it to help pour fuel on someone else’s argument, but I have similar complaints.

 Although choosing Maven for the package management was a frustration.
 It took me longer to find information on how to use Maven than it did actually coding the solution, and figuring out the commands to build and package the dependencies with the `jar` file.
 Bleh.